top of page

 Every year, our district volunteers contribute more than 20,000 hours, with conference volunteers contributing an additional 30,000 hours.
 Together, they serve more than 80,000 people in the community.
 Volunteers strive to help get people on the road to self-reliance by understanding and finding resources and support for their individual situation.

 An essential precept of the Society’s work is to provide help while conscientiously maintaining the confidentiality and dignity of those who are served.
-Our volunteers strive to help get people on the road to independence and self-reliance by understanding their individual situation.
+Our volunteers strive to help get people on the road to independence and self-reliance by understanding their individual situations.
 The Society recognizes that it must assume a role of advocacy for those who are defenseless or without a voice.